SyncfusionExamples/How-to-display-synchronized-trackball-tooltip-for-multiple-charts/README.md

 # How-to-display-synchronized-trackball-tooltip-for-multiple-charts
-How to display synchronized trackball tooltip for multiple charts
+How to display synchronized trackball tooltip for multiple charts.